 Lullingstone Castle, Eynsford, Dartford, Kent, England, DA4 0JA

 Early April to late September.
 Friday and Saturday open 12pm to 5pm.
 Sunday and Bank Holidays except Good Friday open 2pm to 6pm.

 about 3 years by Charlotte 5 / 5An absolutely five-star garden!!
 Based on a wonderful vision, that came to creator Tom Hart Dyke during his captivity in South America in 2000.

-about 3 years by mr &mrs Holmes 4 / 5went to the gardens two years ago well done Tom credit to the gardening world my wife and i realy enjoed our visit and would go again a very friendly welcome by Tom and his parents keep up the good work
+over 3 years by mr &mrs Holmes 4 / 5went to the gardens two years ago well done Tom credit to the gardening world my wife and i realy enjoed our visit and would go again a very friendly welcome by Tom and his parents keep up the good work

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.